AlvaroBishop/CustomerClicksPrediction/README.md

 ## Implementation
 The logistic regression model is implemented using appropriate libraries and programming languages (e.g., Python's scikit-learn).
 The dataset is preprocessed, including handling missing values, feature scaling, and encoding categorical variables (like 'Country').
 The model is trained on a subset of the data and then tested for its predictive accuracy.

+## Evaluation
+The model's performance is evaluated using various metrics such as accuracy, precision, recall, and F1 score.
+The goal is to assess the model's ability to correctly predict customer clicks and its overall reliability in making these predictions.

 ## Notes
 The dataset used in this project is either a dummy dataset created for practice purposes or contains anonymized data to ensure privacy and confidentiality.